jazzband/django-ddp/README.rst

 django-ddp
 ==========

 Django_/PostgreSQL_ implementation of the Meteor DDP service, allowing Meteor_ to subscribe to changes on Django_ models.
+Released under the MIT license.

 Requirements